FreeRADIUS/wiki.freeradius.org/guide/FAQ.md

 		}
 	}

 Note: This option is usable if you want to detect fraud or similar activities from your users.
-Keep in mind that this table can became a very large in case you disable to much user accounts, in case of ddos attack, etc. Every rejected attempt will be logged.
+Keep in mind that this table can become very large in case you disable too many user accounts, in case of ddos attack, etc. Every rejected attempt will be logged.

 ### How do I use Login-Time for groups, not for users?